Oqarshi/Invite/rolocate/assets/ServerRegionLibrary/README.md

 ## How It Works

-1. A modified version of `rolocate` scans Roblox servers at a rate of ~2000 servers per minute.
+1. A modified version of **RoLocate** scans Roblox servers at a rate of ~2000 servers per minute.
+   - In the official build, this scanning code is commented out.
+   - Userscripts can bypass most rate limits by using `GM_xmlhttpRequest`, making the scan very fast.

-2. It compares the discovered IPs to `serverregion.js`.
+2. The discovered server IPs are compared against `serverregion.js`.

-3. It generates a list of unknown server IPs.
+3. Any unmatched (unknown) server IPs are collected into a list.

-4. The list of unknown server IPs is saved to `input.txt`.
+4. This list of unknown IPs is saved to `input.txt`.

-5. `main.py` is run to find the regions of the unknown servers.
+5. `main.py` is executed to determine the regions of the unknown servers.

-6. `main.py` automatically updates `serverregion.js`.
+6. Once resolved, `main.py` automatically updates `serverregion.js` with the new server region data.